Eric Stults: San Diego Padres

-Stults was claimed off waivers by the San Diego Padres on May 17, 2012, and he made his first start on May 19.
+On May 17, 2012, Stults was claimed off waivers by the San Diego Padres.
+He made his first start on May 19.
 Stults went on the disabled list on June 6 with a strained left lat after compiling a 3.19 ERA in four starts, and he returned to the Padres on July 22 after making rehab starts with the Tucson Padres.
 After pitching out of the bullpen, he rejoined the starting rotation on August 6.
 He finished the season with an 8–3 record and 2.91 ERA in 20 games and 15 starts.

-Stults had 33 starts for the Padres in 2013, going 11-13 with a 3.93 ERA, striking out 131 in 203.2 innings.
+Stults had 33 starts for the Padres in 2013, going 11–13 with a 3.93 ERA, striking out 131 in 203.2 innings.
 He led the team in wins, losses, complete games (2), innings pitched and strikeouts.
 After the season, Stults re-signed with San Diego to a one-year deal worth $2.75 million.
 Stults was designated for assignment by the Padres on November 3, 2014.
+He cleared waivers and elected free agency following the season.

 Atlanta Braves

-Stults signed a minor league deal with the Atlanta Braves on January 29, 2015.
+On January 29, 2015, Stults signed a minor league deal with the Atlanta Braves.
 The team announced that Stults had made the Opening Day roster on April 4.
 Stults struggled to a 1–4 record and 5.36 ERA before he was replaced in the rotation by Williams Pérez on May 20.
 Due to Alex Wood's illness, Stults made one final start for the team just two days later against the Milwaukee Brewers.
 He pitched 3 2/3 innings, yielding three hits, five walks, and seven runs.

-Return to Los Angeles Dodgers
+Los Angeles Dodgers (second stint)

 On May 27, 2015, he was traded to the Los Angeles Dodgers (with Alberto Callaspo, Ian Thomas and Juan Jaime) in exchange for Juan Uribe and Chris Withrow.
 The Dodgers promptly designated him for assignment.
-He cleared waivers and accepted an outright assignment to the Double-A Tulsa Drillers.
+He cleared waivers and accepted an outright assignment to the Double-A Tulsa Drillers on May 30.
 He made eight starts (and two relief appearances) for Tulsa and six starts for the AAA Oklahoma City Dodgers and was 6–5 with a 3.30 ERA.
+He elected free agency on October 13.